-The Irbil Agreement did not resolve the underlying differences among the major communities, even though U.S. officials such as Ambassador to Iraq Jim Jeffries described the Iraqi government as inclusive and "focused on power sharing."
-Subsequent disputes, particularly between Maliki and the Iraqiyya bloc of Iyad al-Allawi (who is himself Shiite but most of the bloc are Sunnis) tarnished that assessment, particularly the major series of events just after the December 18, 2011, completion of the U.S. troop withdrawal from Iraq.
-Some describe these events as amounting to an unraveling of the Irbil Agreement and of the Iraqi government in general, and undermine President Obama's statement marking the December 18, 2011, U.S. withdrawal that Iraq is now "sovereign, stable, and self-reliant."
-The sections below also discuss the various disagreements and their causes that led many experts to become skeptical that the Iraqi political consensus would hold beyond the pullout of U.S. forces, and the prognosis for these schisms going forward.
+The agreements that led to the 2010 government formation did not come close to resolving the underlying differences among the major communities.
+Subsequent disputes, particularly between Maliki and the Iraqiyya bloc of Iyad al-Allawi (who is himself Shiite but most of the bloc are Sunnis) tarnished the U.S. assessment that Iraqi factions would permanently engage in power-sharing.
+The unraveling of the Irbil Agreement in the aftermath of the December 18, 2011, U.S. withdrawal cast some doubt on President Obama's assertion, marking the U.S. withdrawal, that Iraq is now "sovereign, stable, and self-reliant."
+The sections below also discuss the various disagreements and their causes that led many experts to doubt that the Iraqi political consensus would hold beyond the pullout of U.S. forces, and the prognosis for these schisms going forward.